Using Hive's Visual Moderation API

-Once you have created a visual project with Hive, log into your project dashboard in order to access your API Key.
+Once you have a visual moderation project with Hive, you'll need your API Key.
 The API Key is a unique authorization token for your project’s endpoint, and you will need to include the API Key as a header in each request made to the API in order to submit tasks for classification.

 Tasks are billed to whichever project they are submitted under, so protect your API Key like you would a password!
 If you have multiple Hive projects, the API Key for each endpoint will be unique.
 Be sure you are submitting your content to the correct models.